Sexuality and Gender

 Sex is defined as the two main categories into which humans and many other living things are divided based on reproductive functions.
 It includes genetic, hormonal and physical characteristics.

 For example, people will either have male sex parts such as a penis, female sex parts such as a uterus or vagina, or sometimes both (intersex).
-They may have XX chromosomes (female) or XY chromosomes (male).
+They may have XX chromosomes (female) or XY chromosomes (male) or if they are intersex, they may have characteristics of both.
 They may be high in testosterone (a male hormone) or they may be high in oestrogen and progesterone (female hormones).

 The word sex can also be used to describe the act of intimacy between people.
-It can be the physical contact between individuals involving sexual simulation; sexual activity or behaviour.
+It can be the physical contact between individuals involving sexual stimulation; sexual activity or behaviour.

 Sex is different to both sexuality and gender.

-Sexuality is used to describe attraction, for example someone might be:
+Sexuality is used to describe attraction but is so much more than this.
+Attraction is a component of sexuality.
+For example someone might be:

 - attracted to the same sex (homosexual/gay/lesbian),